Huangzaixin/local-dependence-toolbox/README.txt

    first version: 2015/06/07

 6. License
-   This software package is only free for scholars and students, and cannot be used for commercial purposes.
+   This toolbox is free for academic, research, and non-commercial use.
+For commercial use, please contact the author for licensing terms.